ESP32-S2 Kaluga Dev Kit (v1.2) featuring WROVER

-The ESP32-S2-Kaluga-1 kit is a full featured development kit by Espressif for the ESP32-S2 that comes with everything but the kitchen sink!
+The ESP32-S2-Kaluga-1 version 1.2 kit is a full featured development kit by Espressif for the ESP32-S2.
 From TFTs to touch panels, this dev board has it all.
-Espressif designed this kit to demonstrate the ESP32-S2’s human-computer interaction functionalities and provide the users with the tools for development of human-computer interaction applications based on their new WiFi modules with the ESP32-S2 chip
+Espressif designed this kit to demonstrate the ESP32-S2’s human-computer interaction functionalities and provide the users with the tools for development of human-computer interaction applications based on their new WiFi modules with the ESP32-S2 chip.

 The micro USB connector on the Kaluga is wired through a CP210x USB to serial converter chip for debugging and programming.
-The native USB is not available on a USB connector - instead you’ll want to pick up a Micro B USB connector breakout, Type C USB connector breakout or USB data cable and hand-wire D19/D20 to D- and D+ pads.
+The native USB is not available on a USB connector - instead you’ll want to pick up a Micro B USB connector breakout, USB-C connector breakout or USB data cable and hand-wire D19/D20 to D- and D+ pads.

 There are many ways of how the ESP32-S2’s abundant functionalities can be used.
 For starters, the possible use cases may include: